-It was noted in the AGN's "Review of Distribution System Performance Winter 2005", Rev A, prepared on 7 December 2005, that the Kalgoorlie-Boulder network was not mentioned as having any issues relating to winter demand in 2005.
+It was noted in the AGN's "Review of Distribution System Performance Winter 2005", Rev A, prepared on 7 December 2005, that the Albany LPG network is generally robust, except that in July 2005, low pressure excursions were reported on 2 days.
+No other low pressure excursions were reported in Winter 2006.

-During the review period, asset planning strategies for the Kalgoorlie-Boulder gas distribution network were confined primarily to customer demand projects such as new residential estates.
-No other significant projects have been undertaken in Kalgoorlie-Boulder over the review period.
+During the review period, asset planning strategies for the Albany gas distribution network were confined primarily to refurbishment and upgrade of the LPG storage facility and customer demand projects such as new residential estates.
+No other significant projects have been undertaken in Albany over the review period.